alexanderthclark/Stats1101/book/thehistogram.md

 ## Cross-Tabulation

 Cross-tabs show a distribution much like a histogram, but in table form.
-This can be useful when you'd otherwise have a cluttered graph with many overlayed histograms.
+This can be useful when you'd otherwise have a cluttered graph with many overlaid histograms.

 In considering something like a covid-mortality rate across states, it is important to remember that states are demographically different.
 Age is one of the more important variables to adjust for.
 Below, each column contains the same information you'd find in the histogram for a specific state's age distribution.
 The background gradient helps make the difference in cell values more apparent.
 For example, Alaska and Utah are younger than Vermont.